Documentation for the Textpattern plugin smd_where_used by Stef Dawson follows this short message from our sponsor ;-)

 - ‘Articles’ searches (by default) every Article section, body, excerpt, override_form, title and keyword for mention of the text you specify.
-Click the Article search fields button to see a list of database columns that you may search.
-Check the ones you wish to consider and click Save
+Click the Article search fields link to see a list of database columns that you may search.
+Check the ones you wish to consider and click Save.

-If, however, you leave the ‘Find’ box empty and click ‘Search’ the plugin will search for orphans.
+Leave the ‘Find’ box empty and click ‘Search’.
+The plugin will search for orphans.
 Orphans are defined as follows:

 - Just because an item is listed as orphaned does not necessarily mean it is not used!
 For example, rvm_maintenance checks for the existence of an

 error_503Page.
 Since it is never assigned to a Section it will be listed as orphaned.
 If you have a dedicated stylesheet for maintenance mode that, too, will be shown as orphaned.
 In short, be careful and make a backup :-)